Swim For Alligator Lighthouse - Frequently Asked Questions

 Q10.
 Power Boats?

 As a committee our goal at this event is to reduce power boat traffic on the swim course.
 We are asking that all solos swimmers have a support kayaker only.
 We also encourage all 2 person/3 person and 4-person teams to rent or bring kayaks for support.
 Please help us help you.
 All power boats are required to stay 100ft from the line of swimming buoys at all times.
-If a boat is found in the swimming lane they will be accessed a penalty of 2 minutes to the relay finish time.
-If a boat is noted a second time in the swimming lane, they will be assessed a 4-minute penalty and on the third infraction, your relay team will be disqualified from the event.
+If a boat is found in the swimming lane they will be accessed a penalty of 4 minutes to the relay finish time.
+If a boat is noted a second time in the swimming lane, they will be disqualified from the event.
 Pilots must shut off engines while making any transfers of relay swimmers.
 Safety Flags when changing swimmers.
 The Alligator Lighthouse Swim is an alcohol-free event during the hours of 7:45am-3:00pm.
 We prohibit alcohol on the swim course.
 Please swim and operate your boats and kayaks Responsibly.

 Q11.
 Will there be a gear check?